abelrg25/abelrg25.github.io/content/publication/conference-paper/index.md

 ---

  {{% callout note %}}
-Have you ever seen convection in stars different than the Sun?
-Well, we made that possible for a nearby evolved star: R Car
+If you search for images of the Sun on the internet, you will likely find many showing a granular pattern caused by convective currents.
+But did you know that evolved stars exhibit gigantic granular patterns?
+In this article, we show you what these structures look like for an AGB star called R Car
 {{% /callout %}}

  Add the publication's **full text** or **supplementary notes** here.
 You can use rich formatting such as including [code, math, and images](https://docs.hugoblox.com/content/writing-markdown-latex/).